 Other admission categories

-If you require high-school-level upgrading, you may apply to Adult Basic Education (ABE) if you are 18 years of age or older before the first day of classes.
+If you require high-school-level upgrading, you may apply to Adult Basic Education (ABE) if you are 17 or 18 and have been out of public school for one year; or have high school graduation; or are 19 years of age or older before the first day of classes.
 Contact the Upgrading and University Preparation department at your local campus for more information.

 If you are under 19 and a non-graduate, but believe you have special circumstances, you may request special admission.